Data Provenance as Automatic Differentiation: Correctness of the Higher-Order Interpretation

 \section{Correctness of the Higher-Order Interpretation}

-As we noted at the end of \secref{language:gps-interpretation}, our interpretation of the higher-order language is in the category $\Fam(\MeetSLat \times \JoinSLat^\op)$, so it is not a priori evident that we get a Galois connection from the interpretation of a program with first-order type (that may use higher-order functions internally). \citet{vakar22} and \citet{nunes2023} construct custom instances of categorical sconing arguments to prove correctness of their higher-order interpretation with respect to normal differentiation.
+The interpretation of the higher-order language at higher types mixes the interpretation of the underlying computation with the interpretation of the semiring dependency matrices (c.f. \thmref{fam-closed}).
+It is therefore not immediate that intepreting a program in $\Fam(\SemiMod(S))$ will give us the expected interpretation purely on first order data.
+Note that the fullness of the functor $H : \Fam(\SDSemiMod(S)) \to \Fam(\SemiMod(S))$ does mean that we are guaranteed that the tangent maps are correctly computed. \citet{vakar22} and \citet{nunes2023} construct custom instances of categorical sconing arguments to prove correctness of their higher-order interpretation with respect to normal differentiation.
 Instead of doing this, we make use of a general \emph{syntax free} theorem due to \citet{fiore-simpson99}.
 The proof of this depends on the construction of a Grothendieck Logical Relation over the extensive topology on the category $\cat{C}$, but the statement of the theorem does not rely on this.
-We have formalised this proof in Agda (see \texttt{conservativity.agda} in the supplementary material\footnote{Our Agda development is complete except for a proof that $\Fam(C)$ has extensive coproducts.
-We plan to complete this part of the proof before any final version.
-Moreover, this result does not yet apply to infinitary coproducts, though we believe it is a relatively minor extension to the proof to do so.}).
+We have formalised this proof in Agda (see \texttt{conservativity.agda} in the supplementary material).

 \begin{theorem}[\citet{fiore-simpson99}] Let $\cat{C}$ be an extensive bicartesian category, $\cat{D}$ be a bicartesian closed category, and $F : \cat{C} \to \cat{D}$ a functor preserving finite products and coproducts.
 Then there is a category $\GLR(F)$ and functors $p : \GLR(F) \to \cat{D}$ and $\hat{F} : \cat{C} \to \GLR(F)$, such that: \begin{enumerate} \item $\GLR(\cat{D},F)$ is bicartesian closed; \item $F = p \circ \hat{F} : \cat{C} \to \cat{D}$; \item The functor $p$ strictly preserves the bicartesian closed structure; and \item The functor $\hat{F}$ is full and preserves the bicartesian structure. \end{enumerate} \end{theorem}